-The Integrated Care System (ICS) Board is a partnership board, constituted of a range of NHS, local government, voluntary and community sector organisations working together across Lancashire and South Cumbria.
+The Integrated Care System (ICS) Board was a partnership board, constituted of a range of NHS, local government, voluntary and community sector organisations working together across Lancashire and South Cumbria.

-The Board meets on a monthly basis to consider progress and risks in the implementation of the integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.
+The Board met on a bi-monthly basis up to May 2022 to consider progress and risks in the implementation of the integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.

 The nationally appointed ICS lead

 - Pennine Lancashire